Themekraft/tk-google-fonts/readme.txt

 6. The TK Google Fonts Admin Settings Panel - Select a Font with preview

 == Changelog ==
+= 2.1.0 - 14 May 2021 =
+* Added new feature to make plugin GDPR Compliant on the Pro version.
+* Adding GDPR Compliant on the landing page.
+* Removed some fonts from the list due to now are not "free accessible" on Google Fonts API.

 = 2.0.4 - 17 Mar 2021 =
 * Updated Google Font API used by the plugin
 * Updated FontSelect library